Volunteer and Support Opportunities

 Financially or materially support our specific efforts

 In addition to regular support of the church’s budget through pledges and contributions, many members separately support specific outreach efforts.
 Some examples are mission trips, the Food Pantry, and the Deacons’ Diaper Ministry.
-At different times of the year, we solicit contributions of money or items for efforts such as the Food Pantry back-to-school-supply drive, the Hat and Mitten tree at Christmas, toys for children of inmates at Bedford Prison, etc. You can always donate money to any of our ministries through Give Now or by check; just make sure you indicate to which ministry you would like your gift to be applied, either by line item or by a comment.
+At different times of the year, we solicit contributions of money or items for efforts such as the Food Pantry back-to-school-supply drive, the Hat and Mitten tree at Christmas, toys for children of inmates at Bedford Prison, etc. You can always donate money to any of our ministries through Give Now or by check; just make sure you indicate to which ministry you would like your gift to be applied.
 You can also donate yarn for our two knitting groups; just drop it off in the church office labeled for Marianna Sherman.